 - God wants you to steward His things

-- God desires that you invest His time, talent, and treasure in the right things
+- And God desires that you invest His time, talent, and treasure in the right things

-And, I like the way Paul provides a massive, overlooked promise at the beginning of verse 11 "…you are enriched in everything for all liberality…" The NIV states it even better “You will be enriched in every way so that you can be generous on every occasion…”
+With that in mind, look at the way Paul provides an enormous, overlooked promise at the beginning of verse 11 "…you are enriched in everything for all liberality…."
+The NIV states it better “You will be enriched in every way so that you can be generous on every occasion….”

 And, finally, here are two great reasons for giving.